Keytisan/Keytisan/README.md

 - 👋 Hi, I’m @Keytisan
-- 👀 I’m interested in web development, music and 3D impression.
+- 👀 I’m interested by web development, music and 3D impression.
-- 🌱 I’m currently learning IT
+- 🌱 I’m currently learning IT engineering
 - 💞️ I’m looking to collaborate on whatever that makes me grow up !
 - 📫 How to reach me : clemytime@gmail.com
                         clementine.coutant@viacesi.fr